Type: Chicken Keeping

 Feel free to ask questions throughout the course, and there is a later opportunity to chat over refreshments if there is anything else you wish to discuss.
 Home made cake is also provided and printed information sheets.

-Hi, I'm Lisanne, a qualified pet bereavement counsellor and pet blog writer.
-I run the Omlet hen keeping courses at my home in north Manchester.
+Hi, I'm Lisanne, and I run the Omlet hen keeping courses at my home in north Manchester.
 I am a mad chicken/cat lady and pet blog writer, and my day job is a training officer for a well known pet charity.
-I have run these courses since 2011 and have enjoyed every one of them!
+I have run these courses since 2011 and have enjoyed every one of them.
 Beginners and established owners have been on my course and all are welcome from 7 years upwards